Marie-Burns22/trainer-backend/notes.md

     * Persist to API

 ### Login Form
-    * Use to get current user
+    * Use to get current client

 ### NavBar
     *Sign up, login, log out buttons visible based on if the client is signed in